JoannaWangBK/Attention-Based-Aspect-Extraction/README.md

 respectively in code/  The preprocessed files for the speaker domain will be saved in a folder preprocessed_data/speaker

 ## Train
-Under code/ and type the following command for training:
+While in the folder code/ run the following command for training:
 ```bash
 python train.py \
 --emb-name ../preprocessed_data/speaker/w2v_embedding \